-Mutual funds, separate accounts and common collective trusts: Valued at the net asset value of shares held by the Plan at year end.
-The net asset value as provided by the Trustee for the separate accounts and common collective trust funds is used as a practical expedient to estimate fair value.
+Mutual funds: Valued at the closing price of shares held by the Plan at year-end.
 The mutual funds held by the Plan are classified as Level 1 investments as their investment values are based on quoted market prices for identical financial instruments in an active market.
-The separate accounts and common collective trusts held by the Plan are classified as Level 2 investments as their investment values are based on quoted prices for identical or similar assets in markets that are not active.

-Common stocks: Valued at the closing price reported on the last trading day of the Plan year on the active market on which the individual securities are traded, and accordingly, are classified as Level 1 investments.
+Common stock: Valued at the closing price reported on the last trading day of the Plan year on the active market on which the individual securities are traded, and accordingly are classified as Level 1 investments.